A Summer in the Country: Plot

-Next day Martha and Fanny plays Tennis and Chess and tries to involve Luca, whom they thought were bored.
-Not much interested, Luca asks Simona if they can have sex but Simona insists she needs to do some laundry with Gina and goes to the basement.
+Next day Martha and Fanny play tennis and chess and try to involve Luca, who they thought was bored.
+Not very interested, Luca asks Simona if they can have sex but Simona insists she needs to do some laundry with Gina and goes to the basement.
 Following her, Luca finds a frock belonged to Martha from an old chest and poses in-front of a mirror only to be confronted to Fanny.
-While Fanny strips and wear it herself, Luca narrates that aunt Martha was his first sexual awakening as a kid and that he got his first erection while she was bathing him and how one night she had to share the bed with him due to party guests staying over night and how Luca up-skirted her and saw his first vagina.
+While Fanny strips and wear it herself, Luca narrates that aunt Martha was his first sexual awakening as a kid and that he got his first erection while she was bathing him.
+He also relates how one night she had to share the bed with him due to party guests staying over night and how Luca up-skirted her and saw his first vagina.

-After a two night hiatus, Simona and Gina comes to Luca's bedroom and arouses him by telling about how Fanny masturbates every evening while looking at the magazine.
-While Simona and Luca cuddle together, Gina sneaks into Fanny's bedroom and confronts while she is masturbating.
+After a two night hiatus, Simona and Gina come to Luca's bedroom and arouse him by telling about how Fanny masturbates every evening while looking at the magazine.
+While Simona and Luca cuddle together, Gina sneaks into Fanny's bedroom and confronts her while she is masturbating.
 Gina gradually comforts Fanny and kisses her before giving her a Cunnilingus but not without Simona and Luca watching them from outside the window while having both vaginal and anal sex themselves.
-Back in Luca's bedroom the two maids continues to arouse Luca by collectively stroking his penis and telling him that Fanny is a Virgin and he must explore her, but not before the three of them engage in another threesome.
+Back in Luca's bedroom the two maids continue to arouse Luca by collectively stroking his penis and telling him that Fanny is a Virgin and that he must explore her, but not before the three of them engage in another threesome.

 The next day Luca takes courage and convinces Fanny to grant him her virginity.
 At this point Luca also wants to seduce Martha.
 He kisses her during a boat ride and takes her to observe a waterfall in the woods and takes the opportunity to seclude himself with her and caress her breasts and kiss her.
 During the night he goes to her room and Martha passionately blowjobs him before the two have sexual intercourse.
-Meanwhile unable to find him in his bedroom, Simona and Gina goes to Fanny's bedroom and when he's not to be found there also, initiates an erotic lesbian threesome together with Fanny.
+Meanwhile unable to find him in his bedroom, Simona and Gina go to Fanny's bedroom and when he's not to be found there also, initiates an erotic lesbian threesome together with Fanny.

 In the end, Fanny's parents come back to pick her up and her father, unaware of all these experiences, and decides to capture the moment by taking a photograph of all.